 Asthma Prevention When You Have Allergies

 Many homes and apartments have cockroaches and other insects.
 Some people with asthma are allergic to a protein in their droppings.
-For asthma prevention with allergies, try the following steps to control insects in your home:
+To prevent an allergic asthma reaction, try the following steps to control insects in your home:

 - Use roach baits or traps.